-Figure 5.1.3: Risk-Return Scatter Plot

 The risk-return chart (i.e., Figure 5.1.4) quantitatively encapsulates the dangers linked to this technique.
 All leading performers sustained drawdowns of less than 5% throughout the year, with Walmart recording the lowest maximum downturn at 3.38%.
 Figure 5.1.5: Metrics Heatmap.
 The metrics heatmap illustrates the performance metrics of each stock, effectively visualizing the risk-return profile of the strategy.

+Figure 5.1.4

+Bar Chart Showing Trading Activity by Symbol